BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-03-10-ThisWebsite.md

 My need for a personal site arose out of frustration with commercial off the shelf offerings in 2022 and a desire for a personal project to obtain more happy brain chemicals.
 I've wanted a (semi-)professional looking site that could be associated with my public facing social media, directly host my own content without added crap to maintain like comments (ffs just [@ me on Twitter](https://twitter.com/BeerMetalPC)), and link through to my other public facing accounts.

 The habits formed by being raised in an inherently-frugal Pennsylvania Dutch family demanded something I could host for cheap, preferably free, and that I could spend near-zero time maintaining.
-Static sites came to mind by looking at the personal websites of several persons in infosec Twitter. ([@varcharr](https://twitter.com/varcharr)'s [How I Made my Website](https://casey.is/blogging/making-this-website/) was an immense help here) So far Jekyll seems to tick all the boxes.
-Cheap.
-Relatively easy to build and maintain.
-And still looks high quality.
-Did I mention cheap?
+Static sites came to mind by looking at the personal websites of several persons in infosec Twitter. ([@varcharr](https://twitter.com/varcharr)'s [How I Made my Website](https://casey.is/blogging/making-this-website/) was an immense help here) So far Jekyll seems to tick all the boxes. ✅ Free. ✅ Relatively easy to build and maintain. ✅ Ample support, documentation, and how-tos. ✅ Did I mention it was free.
+That's really nice.

 ### What's with the name?